cetorres/ai-buddy/README.md

 Get your free API key at <https://platform.openai.com/api-keys>.

+### Ollama

+To use [Ollama](https://ollama.com), please download the Ollama app, install it and download an AI model.
+Follow the instructions on the website.

+It runs locally on your machine and can use free and open source models like `llama3` or `gemma2`.
+A list of all available models can be accessed [here](https://ollama.com/library).

+For more information about Ollama, please visit its [GitHub repository](https://github.com/ollama/ollama).

+Once you followed all the steps to have Ollama properly installed, keep it running on your machine to be able to use it with `ai-buddy`.

 ## Patterns

 Patterns are crowdsourced curated special prompts that improve the quality of the model's response for a given request.